zeinovich/youtube_to_tg/README.md

 - To start you need to log in Telegram API with your phone number (https://core.telegram.org/#getting-started)
 - With your api_key and api_hash, initialize Pyrogram session (https://docs.pyrogram.org/intro/quickstart)
-- Then pass path/to/folder where needed, link to your Telegram public channel and link to playlist
+- Then pass path/to/folder in config.py, link to your Telegram public channel and link to playlist
-- The information about all processes is stored in podcast_data.json (mine is not empty as an example)
+- The information about all processes is stored in podcast_data.csv (mine is not empty as an example)
-- (Just for fun it is converted to .csv file for simple visualization with framing.py)
+- Some stats is done in stats.py just for fun

 NOTE:
  - if video is short and getting processed fast, Youtube tends to temporarily block your IP